mitodl/airbyte/docs/integrations/destinations/aws-datalake.md

 - Secret Access Key : The Secret Access Key ID of the user if "Authentication mode" was "USER"
 - S3 Bucket Name : The bucket in which the data will be written.
 You will find the instructions to create a new S3 bucket [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html).
 - Target S3 Bucket Prefix : A prefix to prepend to the file name when writing to the bucket
+- Serialization Library: Tables in AWS Glue require setting the classpath of the library that will be used by the query engine to read and write the data being stored.
+The default is to use the OpenX version which is the default used by [AWS Athena](https://aws.amazon.com/athena/).
+The Hive version is used by engines such as [Trino](https://trino.io/).
 - Database : The database in which the tables will be created.
 You will find the instructions to create a new Lakeformation Database [here](https://docs.aws.amazon.com/lake-formation/latest/dg/creating-database.html).

 **Assigning proper permissions**